ProvableHQ/welcome/documentation/developer/cli/03_watch.md

 ### `leo watch`

-To recompile your Leo program on the fly, run:
+To recompile have Leo recompile your program on the fly, run:
 ```bash
 leo watch
 ```